netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 First ensure that you:
 - Use the newest possible stable or nightly version of the agent (at least v1.32).
-- Your node can successfully issue an HTTPS request to https://api.netdata.cloud
+- Your node can successfully issue an HTTPS request to https://app.netdata.cloud

 Other possible causes differ between kickstart installations and Docker installations.

 ### Verify your node can access Netdata Cloud

-If you run either `curl` or `wget` to do an HTTPS request to https://api.netdata.cloud, you should get back a 404 response.
+If you run either `curl` or `wget` to do an HTTPS request to https://app.netdata.cloud, you should get back a 404 response.
 If you do not, check your network connectivity, domain resolution,
 and firewall settings for outbound connections.

-If your firewall is configured to completely prevent outbound connections, you need to whitelist `api.netdata.cloud` and `mqtt.netdata.cloud`.
+If your firewall is configured to completely prevent outbound connections, you need to whitelist `app.netdata.cloud` and `mqtt.netdata.cloud`.
 If you can't whitelist domains in your firewall, you can whitelist the IPs that the hostnames resolve to, but keep in mind that they can change without any notice.

 If you use an outbound proxy, you need to [take some extra steps]( https://github.com/netdata/netdata/blob/master/claim/README.md#connect-through-a-proxy).